Çatalçam, Dargeçit: Republic of Turkey

 There were 180 Turoyo-speaking Christians in 18 families at the village in 1966.
 By 1967, the village was populated by 88 Kurdish-speaking Christians from nearby villages.
 On 2 August 1992, the cemetery and villagers' houses were destroyed, and its population forcibly evacuated by the Turkish Armed Forces.
 Villagers later returned and by 2000 the village was inhabited by 13 people.

 On 17 July 2004, Gevriye Arslan, the village mukhtar, was murdered by Kurds after he refused to transfer to them the land of a Christian woman who had been kidnapped and forced to convert to Islam.
 There was one nun and five Christian families, including some who had returned from Europe, living at the village in 2005.
 Dayro da-Ṣlibo was inhabited by 2 Syriac families in 2013.
 A land dispute over the seizure of villagers' land by a neighbouring Kurdish clan that began in 2008 was not resolved until 2015 due to the Kurds' threat of violence.
 The Kurds were dislodged from the Syriacs' land by a large Turkish military force accompanied by military helicopters.

+In September 2026, the village was fully renovated with funds from the diaspora as part of a years-long effort for revitalization.
+The renovation was celebrated with an official ceremony.